 Started November 2008

-Kathy left Vaal Technicon with her National Diploma in Public Relations and entered the hospitality industry in 1990, working at the Indaba Hotel as Assistant Front Office Manager before moving to the Balalaika Protea Hotel.
-She later enjoyed time as Reservations Manager at Makalali Private Game Reserve before joining Conservation Corporation Africa as a Reservations Consultant.
+Kathy left Vaal Technicon with her National Diploma in Public Relations and entered the hospitality industry in 1990, working at the Indaba Hotel as Assistant Front Office Manager as well as spending 4 years in Banqueting and Conventions, before moving to the Balalaika Protea Hotel.
+She later enjoyed time as Reservations Manager at Makalali Private Game Reserve before joining Conservation Corporation Africa as a Reservations Consultant for East Africa.

 The main reason she works in the travel industry is because she simply loves travel, and has vacationed in Israel, Cyprus, Greece, UK, France, Italy, Switzerland, Germany, Austria, Holland and East Africa,